Yeast two-hybrid (Y2H) system

 (2) The xxxx represents a chain of n amino acid residues (n means a certain number and differs per system).

 The yeast two-hybrid system can be used to attempt to confirm a putative protein–protein interaction.
-For example, if (yeast two-hybrid) Assay 4a is positive and (control) Assays 4b and 4c are negative (Table 1), then (hypothetical) Protein_X–Protein_Y interaction is confirmed—DNA molecules that encode hypothetical Protein_X and hypothetical Protein_Y are used as input for the assays.
+For example, if Table 1 (bait–prey interaction / binding) Assay 4a is positive and Table 1 (prey-dependency control) Assay 4b, as well as Table 1 (bait-dependency control) Assay 4c are negative, then (hypothetical) Protein_X–Protein_Y interaction is confirmed; DNA molecules that encode hypothetical Protein_X and hypothetical Protein_Y are used as input for the assays.
+See also our protein–protein interaction testing service web page.

-Using the yeast two-hybrid system it is possible to demonstrate binding between Rb protein and LTP (a linear peptide of 13 amino acid residues) experimentally (Figure 1a—related tertiary structures are shown in Figures 1b-d)—this showed that yeast two-hybrid assays can be used to map short protein–protein interaction domains (PPIDs) experimentally.
+Using the yeast two-hybrid system it is possible to demonstrate binding between Rb protein and LTP (a linear peptide of 13 amino acid residues) experimentally (Figure 1a—related tertiary structures are shown in Figures 1b-d)—this showed that the yeast two-hybrid system can be used to map short protein–protein interaction domains (PPIDs) / binding sites experimentally.
 To identify a region of Protein_Y (see the confirming PPIs section above) that contains a PPID with PPI activity towards Protein_X, fragments of Protein_Y can be tested for Protein_X-binding activity (Table 1, Assays 5a-5c—in this case Protein_Y consists of a chain of 600 amino acid residues; the N-terminal 50% (Assay 5a) / middle 50% (Assay 5b) / C-terminal 50% (Assay 5c) of Protein_Y is used as PREY).
 In this hypothetical example, positive Assays 5a and 5b (Table 1) suggest that Protein_Y(151-300) contains a PPID that is involved in binding between Protein_X and Protein_Y—it is less likely that Protein_Y(1-150) and Protein_Y(301-450) both contain a PPID with such PPI activity.
 Fragments of this putative positive region can be tested in similar assays and by repeating this procedure several times, a short Protein_X-binding fragment can be systematically identified (Assays 6-8).
+See also our protein–protein interaction testing service web page.

 Fields, S. & Song, O. (1989), 'A novel genetic system to detect protein-protein interactions.', Nature 340, 245--246.